Last updated: 28 December, 2020

 - United International College, B.Sc.
 Environmental Sciences ‘19

 Lowell Clare’s past work has centered on the relevance of discrepancies between perceived and actual urban histories to strategic development.
 Prior research includes: visualizations and designs for the National Mall 20, 50 and 100 years into the future and the ways architectural preservation of London’s historic pubs glosses over their history.
 She has continued to develop those skills in the disciplines of urbanism, adaptive reuse, and landscape architecture.
-At Unbuilt Labs, she is examining the vulnerabilities of New York City’s existing buildings in the face of climate crisis as well as strategic developments towards the creation of more resilient cities.
+At Unbuilt Labs, she is constructing flood scenarios and examining the vulnerabilities of New York City’s existing buildings in the face of climate crisis.
 Moving forward she would like to bring her expertise to the business of the strategic design of resilient cities.

 - Rhode Island School of Design, M.L.A.
 Landscape Architecture ‘19